-I/We , (Name) NRIC/Passport/Company Registration No. of (Address) being a shareholder/shareholders of B BENG KUANG MARINE LIMITED (the "Company") hereby / appoint : Name NRIC/Passport Number Proporti Proportion of Shareholdings Number of Shares Add ress and/ or Name NRIC/Passport Number Proporti Proportion of Shareholdi Number o Number of Shares Add ress he/th AGM.
-In the absence of specific direct any other matter arising at the AGM) oxies will vot te or abstain as Against 1.
-Adoption of Directors' Report a December 2014 and Audited Accounts for the financ ial year ended 31 2.
-Re-election of Mr Yong Thiam Fo 3.
-Re-election of Mr Chua Meng Hua as a Director 4.
-Re-election of Mr Kwek Kok Beng as a Director 5.
-5. Approval of Directors' Fees for the financial year ended 31 December 2014 6.
-Re-appointment of Messrs Nexia TS Public Accounting Corporation as Auditors and authorise the Directors to fix their remuneration 7.
-7. Authority to allot and issue of shares Authority to grant awards and to allot and issue shares under BKM PSP 9.
-Renewal of Shareholders' Mandate for Interested Person Transactions Del ete accordingly Dated this day of 2015.
-Total Nu Total Number of Shares held Signa ature(s) of Shareholder(s)/or
+No. Resolutions For Against 1.
+Adoption of Directors' Report and Audited Accounts for the financial year ended 31 December 2013 2.
+Re-election of Mr Chua Beng Kuang as a Director 3.
+Re-election of Dr Wong Chiang Yin as a Director 4.
+Approval of Directors' Fees for the financial year ended 31 December 2013 5.
+Re-appointment of Messrs Nexia TS Public Accounting Corporation as Auditors and authorise the Directors to fix their remuneration 6.
+Authority to allot and issue of shares 7.
+Authority to grant awards and to allot and issue shares under BKM PSP 8.
+Renewal of Shareholders' Mandate for Interested Person Transactions